melanke/CascadeCanvas/README.md

 CC.merge(this.drawings, {

 	theNameOfMyDrawing: {
+		 hidden: true, //make the drawing invisible
 		zIndex: -3, //the less zIndex is the most visible it is (in the front of other drawings)
 		offsetX: 10, //X of the drawing will be at element.x + 10
 		offsetY: 10, //Y of the drawing will be at element.y + 10
 		offsetW: 10, //Width of the drawing will be element.w + 10, 5 to each side
 		offsetH: 10, //Height of the drawing will be element.h + 10, 5 to each side
+		shape: "rect", //could be 'circle' or an array of points to form a polygon [ [0,0], [50, 50], [0, 50] ]
+        angle: 30, //rotated 30 degrees
+        flip: "xy", //flip drawing horizontally and vertically
+        scale: {
+            x: 2, //will strech horizontaly
+            y: 0.5 //will squeeze vertically
+        },
 		angle: 30, //rotated 30 degrees
 		anchor: { //point where the rotation will anchor
 			x: 10, //x and y from element x and y